 How To Define Your Purpose And Have Unique Culture

 If you Google the word “purpose” you get the definition “the reason for which something exists.”
-This is a challenge if you think about it in the context of an organization.
-And it is for this reason that so few organizations have organizational cultures that are based on purpose.
-Instead, almost all of the organizations we see have visions and mission statements.
+This is a challenge if you think about it in the context of organizational culture.
+And it is for this reason that so few brands have organizational cultures based on purpose.
+Instead, almost all the organizations we see stop at visions and mission statements.

 Let’s say you are a membership organization and your purpose is to serve your members.
 Assume you are in the meeting where you prioritize capital investments and you are looking at two technologies.
 The first aims to build a solution that will scale a product to reach more members in remote places.
 The second aims to make one event very effective.

 With the purpose of serving members top-of-mind, it is easy to make the call and choose the project that impacts more members.
 On the other hand, if you had a vision statement, the choice might have been open to interpretation and internal political debate.